 - Must have all requested documentation on file before disbursements can be made.

-Note: Post Baccalaureate students who have a prior degree from Georgia Southern University are only eligible for financial aid if they are seeking a different degree.
+Note: Post Baccalaureate students who have a prior degree from Georgia Southern University or Armstrong State University are only eligible for financial aid if they are seeking a different degree.
 Students adding a major to an existing degree program, or just taking courses to improve GPA or for other reasons, are not eligible to receive federal financial aid.